Michedev/daynight-theme-gnome/README.md

-# daynight-theme-gnome
+# Daynight theme gnome
-python script that sets automatically the themes for the day and night
+Python script that sets automatically the themes for the day and night

 ## Install